2018 Sacagawea Dollar Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 The coin’s theme celebrates Thorpe’s groundbreaking achievements as the first Native American to win Olympic gold for the United States in 1912, where he triumphed in both the pentathlon and decathlon events.
 His athletic versatility extended beyond the Olympics to include professional football, baseball, and basketball careers.

-U.S. Mint Sculptor-Engraver Michael Gaudioso created the distinctive design that captures Thorpe’s dual legacy in both Olympic competition and American football.
+U.S. Mint Sculptor-Engraver Michael Gaudioso created the distinctive reverse design that captures Thorpe’s dual legacy in both Olympic competition and American football.
 This artistic choice reflects the program’s mission to showcase important Native American contributions to the nation’s development.

 Also Read: Top 80+ Most Valuable Sacagawea Dollar Worth Money (2000-P to Present)